 Whilst we do all we can to meet parental preferences, it is not always possible to do this.
-If more parents express a preference for the school than there are places available (i.e. the published admission number), the admissions authority will use the school's admissions criteria to decide which children can be offered a place.
-The Local Authority can only offer places at any school up to the school's individual published admission number.
-This includes non-faith academy schools (and St Andrews Maghull CE Primary), for whom the Local Authority applies the admission criteria on behalf of the individual governing body.
+If more parents express a preference for a school than there are places available (i.e. the published admission number), the admissions authority will use the school's admissions criteria to decide which children can be offered a place.
+The local authority can only offer places at any school up to the school's individual published admission number.
+This includes non-faith academy schools (and St Andrews Maghull CE Primary), for whom the local authority applies the admission criteria on behalf of the individual governing body.

-For voluntary aided and faith academy schools

-If more parents express a preference for the school than the admission number, the Governors of the school will apply the school's admissions criteria to decide which children can be offered a place and they will let the Local Authority know their decisions.
+For voluntary aided and faith academy schools, if more parents express a preference for the school than the admission number, the governors of the school will apply the school's admissions criteria to decide which children can be offered a place and they will let the local authority know their decisions.

 What happens if my application is late?

 Please read the information on page 18.